bodo-ai/Bodo/docs/docs/api_docs/sql/data_types.md

 # Supported DataFrame Data Types

-BodoSQL uses Pandas DataFrames to represent SQL tables in memory and converts SQL types to corresponding Python types which are used by Bodo.
+BodoSQL uses its internal Python tables to represent SQL tables in memory and converts SQL types to corresponding Python types which are used by Bodo.
 Below is a table mapping SQL types used in BodoSQL to their respective Python types and Bodo data types.